vitessio/website/content/en/docs/user-guides/user-management.md

 ## Authentication

-The Vitess VTGate component takes care of authentication for requests so you will need to add any users that should have access to the Keyspaces via the command-line options to VTGate.
+The Vitess VTGate component takes care of authentication for requests so we will need to add any users that should have access to the Keyspaces via the command-line options to VTGate.